 Remuneration component Vehicle Purpose Link to company performance Fixed compensation Represented by total fixed remuneration (TFR).
 Comprises base salary, Superannuation contributions and other benefits.
 Set with reference to role, market and experience.
 Executives are given the opportunity to receive their fixed remuneration in a variety of forms including cash and fringe benefits such as motor vehicles.
 It is intended that the manner of payment chosen will be optimal for the recipient without creating undue cost for the Group.
 No direct link to company performance.
-STI component • Paid in cash Rewards executives for their contribution to achievement of Group outcomes.
-Discretionary award by the Board to reward executives for exceptional performance in a specific area of importance.
-MTI component • Paid in cash.
+STI component (discretionary) Paid in cash Rewards executives for their contribution to achievement of Group outcomes. • Discretionary award by the Board to reward executives for exceptional performance in a specific area of importance.
+STI component (KPI related) • Paid in cash.
 Rewards executives for their contribution to achievement of Group outcomes.
-Profit after tax.Pro-rata Consolidated Sales.Operating Cash Flows.
-LTI component Awards are made in the form of shares or performance righ contribution to the creation of shareholder value over the Vesting of awards is dependent on Orbital Corporation Limited's TSR performance relative to a peer group and its Earnings Per Share.
+EBIT.
+Free Cash Flow.
+Non-organic growth of EBIT Board Discretion.
+LTI component Awards are made in the form of shares or performance rights.
+Rewards executives for their contribution to the creation of shareholder value over the longer term.
+Vesting of awards is dependent on Orbital Corporation Limited's TSR performance relative to a peer group and its Earnings Per Share.